kode4food/ale/docstring/when.md

 usage: "(when pred form*)"
 tags: ["conditional"]
 ---
-If the evaluated predicate is truthy (not _false_, not _nil_), the forms are evaluated.
+If the evaluated predicate is truthy (not _#f_ (false) or the empty list), the forms are evaluated.
 Will evaluate each form in turn, returning the final evaluation as its result.

 #### An Example